Easy WebGL Hosting with PlayFlow

 - Click on your server instance’s Details

-) into Client Address field - Enter the External Port into Port field
+- Enter the external port into the Port field

 8